massalabs/station/INSTALLATION.md

 #### MacOS

-1. Go to the [Thyra release page](https://.com/massalabs/thyra/releases/latest) and download the installer that corresponds to your MacOS configuration
+1. Check out your Mac CPU to know which link above you should use.
-* If you have M1 chip or more, chose "thyra-installer_darwin_arm64" installer
+* If you have an Apple Silicon CPUs (M1, M2, ...), download ARM installer [here](https://github.com/massalabs/thyra/releases/download/v0.1.12/thyra-installer_darwin_arm64.tar.gz)
-* Otherwise, chose "thyra-installer_darwin_amd64" installer
+* If you have an Intel CPUs (i5, i7, ...), download ADM installer [here](https://github.com/massalabs/thyra/releases/download/v0.1.12/thyra-installer_darwin_amd64.tar.gz)
 2. Once downloaded, double clik on the file
 > **_NOTE:_** You may need to authorise the download of this file as your Mac won't recognise it.
 You can authorise the installer to run by right clicking on the installer and click on `Open` from Finder.
 A dialog box will open asking you if you are sure, press the `Open` button and the installer should start.
 3. A terminal should open automatically where you can follow the steps of the installation.
 Just watch it working, and at some point you'll need to add your password.